a0zhar/PS4-SCE/README.md

-# PS4System
+# SCE (Names and Symbols) for PS4
-A Collection of anything related to the Playstation 4 Operating System...
+## A Collection of anything related to the Playstation 4 Operating System...
 Such as:
-- Syscalls and their respective syscall number
+- Syscall's (name and their syscall number)
-- SCE Symbols (like for example: system functions)
+- Names and Symbols from PS4 SCE
+  - Non Sorted, and Sorted
 - And more!

 # Breakdown of the Files/Directories in this Repository
 ### [ps4_names.txt](/ps4_names.txt)